1940 Dunkirk Veterans' Association

+Overview

 The association was formed at Leeds in 1953.
 Five veterans who had been on the Dunkirk Beach or in the vicinity fighting, met in the bar of the Queens Hotel, City Square, Leeds on 3 September 1953.
 They wanted to foster the spirit of comradeship and support experienced during the evacuation and support fellow veterans who had fallen on hard times.

 The first membership card, no 1, showed the 6d subscription collected and receipted by Harold Robinson (awarded MBE in 1970 for services to veterans charities) who had been voted in as Honorary General Secretary and stayed in that honorary post until his death in 1988, whilst working as a schoolteacher.

 The association started to arrange pilgrimages to the beaches and towns from which troops had been evacuated including Dunkirk, De Panne, Bray Dunes and Calais.
 During the first pilgrimage by 45 veterans in 1954, they realised that the local towns and population were still suffering deprivation and shortages.
 Subsequently, DVA members arranged food parcels for the local population.
 As the DVA expanded more veterans joined the pilgrimages.
 The accepted rule was you paid your own way there and joined fellow veterans at pre-booked Hotel and B&B accommodation.
 Some stayed with families they had met during the evacuation who had assisted them, taking the opportunity to repay kindnesses.
 These pilgrimages took place when large parts of the towns and villages were still exhibiting severe War damage and rebuilding had not fully started.

 Remembrance services were held on beaches and in villages, towns, many conducted by the Reverend Leslie Aitken (later Right Rev. and MBE) who was the DVA first and only 'Padre' having been part of the founding group.
 (Aitken was the author of Massacre on the road to Dunkirk, detailing the murder by an SS company of 45 officers and men at Wormhoudt in France.)

 In 1956 Queen Elizabeth The Queen Mother agreed to be the patron and attended the 1957 pilgrimage, unveiling the Dunkirk Memorial and taking the salute at a march past of DVA members in the Place de Jean Bart in Dunkirk.
 Over 1000 veterans paraded.

 At its peak membership in the mid 1970s over 20,000 veterans from the UK, with increasing numbers of ex-patriates and Commonwealth Dunkirk Veterans, would make the pilgrimage trip each year to honour their fallen comrades.

 Distinguished DVA members included General James Steele, General Ashton Wade, Brigadier General James Gawthorpe, Squadron Leader Douglas Bader and Donald Kaberry (later Lord Kaberry of Adel).

 Royal patronage continued with Prince Philip, Duke of Edinburgh taking the salute at the 40th anniversary parade in May 1980 in Folkestone.